alifsemi/alif_ml-embedded-evaluation-kit/Readme.md

+***NOTE: The default branch for this repository is now the main branch, the master branch is deprecated, and will be removed after 22.05 release.
+Please ensure any changes are added to the main branch.***

 # Arm® ML embedded evaluation kit

 This repository is for building and deploying Machine Learning (ML) applications targeted for Arm® Cortex®-M and Arm®